Level 1, 192 Tinakori Road

-The Federation is managed by an Executive Committee which is elected for a one year term.
-The Executive comprises five Office Bearer's: President, Vice-President, Secretary, Treasurer and Past-President.
-In addition there are 19 executive members, one from each Regional Council.
+The Federation is managed by an Executive Committee which is elected for a one-year term.
+The Executive comprises five office bearers: President, Vice-President, Secretary, Treasurer and Past-President.
+In addition, there are 25 executive members, one from each Regional Multicultural Council.

 National President: Pancha Narayanan

 Pancha was born in Malaysia and has now called New Zealand home for 31 years.
 He is the current national president of Multicultural NZ, whose passion and commitment to achieving better settlement outcomes for migrants.
 He is paving the way for a Tiriti- based MuMulticultural Aotearoa Well-known by leaders around the motu, Pancha champions the whakaaro that unity is the key to community safety.

 Pancha is the founder of Huarahi Hou, a deep-rooted hikoi toward settlement and social cohesion in Aotearoa through Te Tiriti o Waitangi.
 His leadership of Huarahi Hou has been internationally recognised as an original and visionary approach to connecting recent immigrants to the first nation people.
 Pancha is also the managing director of Promac International, a management consultancy, which has provided consultancy service to 25 different government agencies in Aoteaora.
 He has led initiatives internationally in Australia, the United States, Canada, India, and Southeast Asia.

 He is a Justice of the Peace and was awarded Queens Service Medal in 2010 for his community work with immigrants.

 Ko Te Whanau a Rangiwhakaahu, Ko Te Waiariki o Ngunguru ōku hapū

 Ko Te Tokomanawa o te aroha, Ko Paratene Te Manu ōku marae